 So that’s it for another big restoration folks.
 Can you believe I’ve already had people who’ve watched the video I made about this contact me to ask if they can buy this baby!
 I wish I could sell it!

-Don’t forget, Liquid Audio specialises in the service, repair and restoration of all classic hi-fi stereo equipment.
-If you’d like me to look over your Marantz receiver, or any other piece of classic hi-fi gear for that matter, get in touch with me.
-I’ll be happy to help.
+Don’t forget, we specialise in the service, repair and restoration of all classic hi-fi stereo equipment.
+If you’d like me to look over your Marantz receiver, or any other piece of classic hi-fi gear for that matter, get in touch.